edire/ddb/README.md

 ## Updates

+03/14/2023 - Updated data type amounts for float columns in sql and mysql.<br>
 03/13/2023 - Added **kwargs to create_table function across all to eliminate error of passing missing variables.<br>
 02/23/2023 - Updated class names for consistency.<br>
 02/22/2023 - Fixed run logic in SQL and MySQL to use autocommit appropriately.
 Removed parameters in SQL class.<br>